Arundurai29/devoptekai/src/content/products/ragworks.md

 </div>
 <div class="lg:col-6 mr-auto grid place-content-center">

-#### Scalability and Security
+<h4 class="dark:text-white"> Scalability and Security</h4>

-The platform is built to scale with your business needs, easily handling increasing volumes of data and interactions without compromising on performance.
-Security is a paramount concern, with robust measures in place to protect sensitive information and ensure compliance with data protection regulations.
+<p class="dark:text-white">The platform is built to scale with your business needs, easily handling increasing volumes of data and interactions without compromising on performance.
+Security is a paramount concern, with robust measures in place to protect sensitive information and ensure compliance with data protection regulations.</p>

 </div>
 </div>